Build a Minimal LLM Application

 })

-- Ollama: Support for locally deployed open-source models
+- Ollama: locally hosted open-source models

-- More models are being supported
+- More providers are coming

-OpenAI (select either this or Ollama below)
+OpenAI (use either this or Ollama below)

 // eino-examples/quickstart/chat/openai.go